TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 ## Advanced Methods

-Congratulations for making it this far, but if you take your current level of knowledge to a map-off you'll be laughed off the stage.
-What happens when you need to map all of the elements of an array?
-Or filter the keys of an object by their values?
-What if the fellowship just used the eagles to fly to mount doom?
+So far we have covered some of the basic principles of mappings.
+However, what happens when you need to map all of the elements of an array or filter the keys of an object by their values?

-Bloblang offers a bunch of advanced methods for [manipulating structured data types][blobl.methods.object-array-manipulation], let's take a quick tour of some of the cooler ones.
+Bloblang offers a bunch of advanced methods for [manipulating structured data types]({{< ref "/developer-support/tyk-streams/bloblang/methods#object-array-manipulation" >}}).
+The remainder of this section examines some advanced methods.

 Set your input document to this list of things:

 ```json
 {